 - Postal savings banks: they associate these banks with national postal systems.
 They are virtually savings banks with ties into the postal systems of a country.

-- Commercial Banks: every other type of bank’s functions can fit into the features of a commercial bank
+- Commercial Banks: every other type of bank’s functions can fit into the features of a commercial bank.
+See the major functions of commercial banks in Nigeria.

 - Credit Unions: credit unions are less formal banks in which the shareholders are those who deposit finances into it periodically.